JovanaJelisavcic/Nistagram/README.md

 # XML2021

-Instagram-like application for posting images and videos, done for course of Internet Software Architectures, 2020
+Instagram-like application for posting images and videos, done for course of XML & Web Services, 2020

 ## Description